xamat/blog/_posts/2023-01-29-RecommenderSystemsArchitectures.md

 Ten years ago I felt like this architecture was state of the art.
 A lot of things have happened since then in the machine learning world, but this three tiered approach is still pretty relevant.
 Let’s fast forward.

-# Eugene Yan’s 2 x 2 architecture
+# Eugene Yan’s 2 x 2 blueprint

 Amazon’s Eugene Yan does an amazing job of compiling many industry posts in [his june 2021 post](https://eugeneyan.com/writing/system-design-for-discovery/).
 He cites and describes systems from Alibaba, Facebook, JD, Doordash, and LinkedIn.
 If you are interested in this space, you should totally read his post (and the rest of his blog btw).
 After this amazing compilation and distillation work, he presents the following 2x2 blueprint: